Vietnam.vn - Nền tảng quảng bá Việt Nam

 Accordingly, watercress is the most nutritious vegetable, achieving a perfect score of 100 in this long-standing ranking.
 Chinese cabbage ranked second with a score of 91.99; followed by rainbow chard (89.27), collard greens (87.08) and spinach (86.43).

-These foods, of the 41 in total on the list above, contain 17 nutrients, including potassium, fiber, protein, calcium, iron, thiamin, riboflavin, niacin, folate, zinc, and vitamins A, B6, B12, C, D, E, and K.
+These foods, of the 41 in total in the above ranking, contain 17 nutrients, including potassium, fiber, protein, calcium, iron, thiamin, riboflavin, niacin, folate, zinc, and vitamins A, B6, B12, C, D, E, and K.

 Bất ngờ với loại rau lành mạnh nhất theo xếp hạng của CDC Mỹ - 1